microsoft/Dynamics365-Sensor-Data-Intelligence-ARMDeployments/EXTENDED_USE.md

 This section describes how to obtain VNet isolation per template resource type.

+> Some resource types require higher pricing tiers or SKUs than what is deployed with this template for VNet functionalities to be available.

 ### Stream Analytics jobs isolation

 Azure Stream Analytics jobs do not support VNet isolation unless they are hosted in a dedicated [Azure Stream Analytics cluster](https://docs.microsoft.com/azure/stream-analytics/cluster-overview).
 To keep costs significantly down for this sample template, the template does not deploy a cluster.